-Polls close in 11 states as Democrats seek to capture U.S. Congress
+Tight races across the U.S. as more polls close in battle for Congress

-WASHINGTON (Reuters) - Polls closed in 11 states on Tuesday as Americans cast votes nationwide at the end of a divisive campaign to decide whether President Donald Trump’s fellow Republicans maintain their grip on the U.S. Congress.
+WASHINGTON (Reuters) - Polls closed in more than half of the 50 U.S. states on Tuesday after a divisive election campaign that will shape the future of Donald Trump’s presidency, and most of the key races that will decide control of the U.S. Congress were still too close to call.

-Early results began to trickle in from states such as Indiana, site of a vital U.S. Senate race, and Kentucky, home of a pivotal U.S. House of Representatives race, but it could be hours before the winners are determined.
+Democrats struck first in the battle for the U.S. House of Representatives, ousting incumbent Republican Barbara Comstock in a suburban Virginia district outside Washington to pick up the first of the 23 seats they need to gain a House majority, according to data provider DDHQ and U.S. media outlets.

 Democratic Senators Bernie Sanders of Vermont, a 2016 presidential contender, and Tim Kaine of Virginia, Hillary Clinton’s vice presidential nominee in 2016, easily won re-election, news networks projected.
+Democratic Senator Sherrod Brown was projected to hold his seat in Ohio.

-Tightly contested Senate races in Florida, Ohio and West Virginia were too close to call, as were high-profile races for governor in Ohio and Georgia.
+Tightly contested Senate races in Florida and West Virginia also were too close to call, as were high-profile races for governor in Ohio and Georgia.

-Voting will close in another 18 states at 8 p.m.
-EST (0100 GMT).
-A full picture of the voting results will not emerge for hours.
+A full picture of the voting results will not emerge for hours, with many of the most important races considered toss-ups heading into Election Day.

 The first national elections since Trump captured the White House in a 2016 upset became a referendum on the polarizing president, and a test of whether Democrats can turn the energy of the liberal anti-Trump resistance into victories at the ballot box.